CompassLabs/docs/docs/7_Simulation_Loop.md

 </p></details> -->

-1. Resetting the environemnt to its initial state.
-Returning inital observations.

-1. The simulation loop begins by resetting the environment to its initial state and returning the initial observation to the agent
+1. Firstly, the environment emits an initial observation to the agent, which represents the state of the  environment.
-2. The observations are passed to all agents ->  actions are returned
-3. The environments step methods is called with the actions as input All actions are then executed, and the environemnt progresses to the next block.
-4. The environment returns the reward of all agents plus the new observations, based on the new environment state
+2. Then the agent takes in the observations and makes desicions based on its policy.
+It also computes it's reward based on observations.
+3. If you are testing your strategy, this reward is simply a way of measuring your strategy performance
-5. **Optional** If you are training your strategy, the agent takes the reward function to optimize parameters based on the state-action-reward transition.
+4. If you are training your strategy, the agent takes the reward function to optimize parameters based on the state-action-reward transition.
+5. The environment executed the actions and moved forward in time to the next block
 6. At each step in the loop, a termination condition is checked.
 This condition could be a terminal state, in this case, for example when the agent runs out of money.
 7. The simulation loop keeps repeating this cycle until a predefined stopping condition is met.